-If you have a dental emergency and need urgent dental treatment, it can be hard to find an emergency dentist in your area at short notice.
-Here we’ll explain how to find an out-of-hours dentist, how to alleviate dental pain, and how to be prepared for dental emergencies in the future.
+If you have a dental emergency and need urgent dental treatment, it can be hard to find an emergency dentist near you at short notice.
+Here we'll explain how to find an out-of-hours dentist, how to alleviate dental pain, and how to be prepared for dental emergencies in the future.

 Table of contents

 - 2 What to do if you have a dental emergency in the UK

 - 3 How to find an emergency dentist near me?

 - 4 Ways to ease dental pain at home

 - 5 How much does an emergency dentist cost?